Certified reduced-basis solutions of viscous Burgers equation parametrized by initial and boundary values: Introduction

 In this paper, we are interested in the RB reduction of the time-dependent viscous Burgers equation (which will serve as a "test case" for the "real" equations modelling geophysical fluids we are interested in).
+Papers \cite{haasdonk2008reduced} and \cite{rovas2006reduced} extend certified RB methodology to linear initial-boundary value problems.
 The case of homogeneous Dirichlet boundary conditions, zero initial value and fixed (\emph{i.e.}, not parametrized) source term has been treated in \cite{veroy2003reduced}, \cite{nguyen2009reduced} ; in these works, the only parameter was the viscosity coefficient.
-Our purpose here is to extend and improve the methodology described in the cited paper to enable parametrization of source term and the boundary and initial values, together with viscosity.
-The main contributions of this paper are: parametrization of the boundary condition through a penalization (weak) treatment of the Dirichlet conditions, and a new online error bound, different from the one of the papers above --- development of such a new bound has been made necessary by the parametrization of the source term and weak imposition of the boundary conditions.
-We also carry numerical experimentations to show that our method is effective.
+Parametrization of initial and Dirichlet boundary conditions (treated using a conversion to a homogeneous Dirichlet problem) has been done in \cite{jung2009reduced}, for a general multidimensional quadratically nonlinear equation.
+Our methodology allows parametrization of the viscosity, the initial state, the source term and and of the boundary conditions.
+Compared to the works cited above, we use a weak (penalization) treatment of the Dirichlet boundary conditions.
+We will see that this weak treatment is more favorable in terms of both computation and storage complexities.
+Besides, our paper features a new error bound, which has shown to be, in all the testcases we performed, much more efficient than the existing bound.
+In particular, we will show that our bound exhibits improved sharpness for low viscosities, where \cite{nguyen2009reduced} pointed out the moderate efficiency of the presented \emph{a posteriori} bound.

 This paper is organised as follows: in the first part, we introduce the viscous Burgers equation, and present a standard numerical procedure used to solve it; in the second part, we expose our offline/online reduction procedure; in the third part, we develop a certified online error bound; finally in the fourth part we validate and discuss our results based on numerical experiments.